-However, there are signs that things are gradually changing.
+Things are gradually changing.
 Increasingly, fellowship applications now ask about career breaks which should be taken into account when assessing someone’s CV.
 Some fellowships, such as the Royal Society’s Dorothy Hodgkin Fellowships are specifically designed to support a period of part-time working.
 Women are increasingly agreeing arrangements to phase in their return to work after maternity leave.
 All staff have the right to request flexible working and requests can only be turned down for clear operational reasons.

-One woman we talked to said that she has decided to work part-time, but she is concerned that colleagues will think she is ‘less committed’ to her work.
+One woman we talked to said that she has decided to work part-time but she is concerned that colleagues will think she is 'less committed' to her work.

 Whether or not part-time working is successful may depend on the type of research that people are doing.
 Part-time working poses particular problems for lab based scientists because their experiments often need daily attention.
-This was the second reason that many women thought that part-time working was a problem for scientists.

 Some women pointed out that having a good technician in the lab to help with experiments may make part-time working possible or that in some circumstances job sharing might be possible.
 However, Tao suggested that it is difficult to work part-time, or to job share with someone, because different people do experiments in different ways (she pointed out that it’s not like ‘washing dishes’).
 She also said that an experiment is not just a technique but it also involves ‘mind’ and ‘knowledge’.